makbeta/simple-csv-xls-exporter/readme.txt

 This plugin allows you to export your posts to CSV or XLS file, through a simple link/button, from either backend or frontend.

 **Supports**
->   * custom post types
+>   	* any custom post type
-    * custom post statuses
+    * custom post status
     * custom taxonomies
     * custom fields
-    * WooCommerce products, categories and fields
+    * WooCommerce products, orders, status, categories and fields
     * export only current user posts
     * export specific user ID posts